 The farmhouse stands for the whole country, not just Ukraine, but anyone who holds our hopes for the future.
 Our desires form against reality, no matter how impossible or absurd they might be.
 Check out the panoramic photograph of the sun setting on a tropical island, which papers the walls of the couple’s bedroom.
 The effects of war make the contrast with its surroundings even more absurd.
 “We’ll cover the hole in the living room with one of those big windows they put up in Europe,” says Tolik.
 There is a sense of heartbreaking yearning for the stability of other countries, where the ability to set up plans for the future and bring them to fruition is not a pipe dream.

 Klondike distills the historical complexities of the conflict through their characters.
-Irka detests the pro-Russian occupation forces and the locals who help them set up camp in the Ukrainian land.
+Irka detests the pro-Russian occupation forces and the locals who help them camp in the Ukrainian land.
 In contrast, Tolik seems to be more accommodating.
 He is close to Sanja (Oleg Shervchuk), a sycophant for the Russians going around town wearing Bermuda shorts and an AK47.
 We can not be sure if he abides by the Russians because he shares their views or for fear of their capability for ruthlessness.
 At least, he seems to be trying to game the system: he lends his car to Sanja to move troops around in exchange for access to a hospital bed for Irka.
 In turn, she seems frustrated by her husband's spinelessness.

 Er Gorbach favors long takes.
 The camera remains fixed on wide shots or pans at a stately pace as people and vehicles move in and out of the frame, close or far away from the camera.
 Far from an exercise of slow cinema, this stylistic approach gives Klondike an almost unbearable sense of urgency and suspense.
 We see threats coming before the characters do.
-In a striking shot that would make Terrence Malick proud, a furious Irka runs away into the horizon, only to stop halfway and return back.
+In a striking shot that would make Terrence Malick proud, a furious Irka runs away into the horizon, only to stop halfway and return.
 As she moves, clouds rolling in the sky project shadows over the meadows she crosses.

 A new shade in the family conflict springs with the sudden appearance of Yarik (Oleg Schcherbyna), Irka’s kid brother.
 He rolls around with the Ukrainian resistance and goes to the farm to convince her to leave with them.
 It is clear that he despises Tolik and considers him a collaborationist.
 The strife manifests in physical form when Yarik discovers the ongoing home renovations include converting his old room into an incongruously large bathroom.